UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Create a load balancer
+toc_title: Create a Load Balancer
 toc_fullpath: Users/How To/azs-how-create-load-balancer.md
 toc_mdlink: azs-how-create-load-balancer.md
 ---

-# How to create a load balancer using the Azure Stack portal
+# How to Create a Load Balancer using the Azure Stack Portal

 ## Overview